tomasrubin/specsimfts/README.md

 ## Installation

-Run this code in your R concole (install first the package `devtools` if needed):
+Run this code in your R concole (install first the package `devtools` if not installed yet):

 ```{r}
 library("devtools")